 Benefits of Lavender Essential Oil

-There are so many health benefits of lavender essential oil.
+If you are looking for the gold standard in essential oils, look no further than Lavender.
+There are so many health benefits of lavender oil.
 The benefits commonly include its ability to eliminate nervous tension, relieve pain, disinfect the scalp and skin, enhance blood circulation and treat respiratory problems.
 The Latin name of lavender is Lavare, which means “to wash”, due to its particularly pleasant aroma.

 About Lavender Oil

 Lavender oil is extracted mostly from the flowers of the lavender plant, primarily through steam distillation.
 The flowers of lavender are fragrant in nature and have been used for making potpourri for centuries.
 Traditionally, lavender essential oil has also been used in making perfumes.
 The essential oil is very useful in aromatherapy and many aromatic preparations and combinations.

 Lavender Oil blends well with many other essential oils including cedarwood, pine, clary sage, geranium, and nutmeg.
 Today, lavender essential oil is frequently used in various forms including aromatherapy oil, gels, infusion, lotion, and soaps.

 Health Benefits Of Lavender Essential Oil

 The smell of lavender oil is potent for many types of bugs like mosquitoes, midges, and moths.
 Apply some lavender oil on the exposed skin when outside to prevent these irritating bites.
 If you do happen to be bitten by one of those bugs, the lavender essential oil has anti-inflammatory qualities that will reduce the irritation and the pain associated with bug bites.

 Great lavender oil induces sleep which is used as an alternative treatment of insomnia.
 Frequent studies on elderly patients have shown an increase in their sleep regularity when their normal sleep medication is replaced with some lavender essential oil being placed on their pillows.
 It encourages relaxation and often replaces modern medicines for sleep issues.

 3. May Relieve Stress & Anxiety